Baksovet/Time_Series-ARIMA_and_h2o-1/README.md

 • set stopping metric to “RMSE”
 • set exclude_algos = c("DRF", "GBM","GLM",'XGBoost')
 2. Build modeltime::arima_reg().
 For this task set engine to “auto_arima”
-3. 3.
-Forecast temperatures for next year with model which has lower RMSE.
+3. Forecast temperatures for next year with model which has lower RMSE.

+# You wrote "3" twice